mitchell-b-chelin/Bricks/inc/docs/bb_buildingbricks.md

   }
 }
 ```
+> **Important Note**
-!> Note: Using settings / restriction is not required however if using you will be able to see the block in the editor regardless of the user restriction set however on the frontend you will get a default restricted block message this can be extended in Overides.
+It is not necessary to use settings or restrictions.
+However, if you choose to use them, the block will still be visible in the editor, regardless of the user restriction.
+On the front end, a default restricted block message will be displayed.
+This can be customized in the Overrides section.

 ## ACF Fields JSON
-if you have acf installed you will most likely want ACF fields on your new block. you can create local json fields.
+When creating a new block, you may want to include advanced custom fields (ACF) for added customization.

+To do this, you can export your ACF fields as a local JSON file from the ACF settings.

+You only need the field information, as demonstrated in the example.

+You can also manually create fields, as no unique keys are required.
+If a key is not provided, one will be automatically generated upon loading.
 ```json
 [
   {